ashumeow/Manufacturing-Admin/README.md

-Admin Dashboard for Manufacturing built using <a href="https://github.com/twbs/bootstrap">Bootstrap 4</a>.
+Admin Dashboard for Manufacturing built using <a href="https://github.com/twbs/bootstrap">Bootstrap 4</a> which also includes distribution and some more features.

 Concrete batching scenario applied as an example for the dashboard.